wcbdata/onAirLight/README.md

 * **README.md** - This file

 ## Notes
-I created a basic glue-down holder for the ESP-01S used in this project.
+* I created a basic glue-down holder for the ESP-01S used in this project.
 It's hosted here: https://www.thingiverse.com/thing:6371050
+* I've also created an Instructable for the hardware portion of this project, here: https://www.instructables.com/Browser-controlled-ON-AIR-Light-Modification/

 ## To Do
 - [ ] Switch to dynamic webserver and add REST (https://mischianti.org/how-to-create-a-rest-server-on-esp8266-and-esp32-startup-part-1/)
 - [ ] Get circuit diagram working (https://www.tinkercad.com/things/h35XzLU3PY7-on-air-control) - Needs additional components
-- [ ] Write Instructable
+- [x] Write Instructable

 ## Sources, Credits, and Tips o'the Hat